President Trump welcomes 3 Americans freed by North Korea

 CNN reported Wednesday that administration officials have been instructed to move forward with plans to convene that meeting in Singapore, according to two people familiar with the plans.

 Trump said on Wednesday he would announce the location and the timing of the summit in three days time, after repeatedly teasing the meeting date had been set.
+The two leaders are expected to meet sometime in June.

 It will be the first meeting ever between a sitting US President and a North Korean leader, with both men meeting to discuss denuclearization of the Korean Peninsula.

-Other locations had been under discussion, including Mongolia and the Korean demilitarized zone, but experts said Singapore's neutral but opulent setting was likely to work in its favor.
+Other locations had been under discussion, including Mongolia and the Korean demilitarized zone (DMZ), but experts said Singapore's neutral but opulent setting was likely to work in its favor.

+It comes less than two months after a historic summit between Kim Jong Un and South Korean President Moon Jae-in on April 27 in the DMZ, where Kim became the first North Korean leader to set foot in the South since 1953.

 The White House Wednesday said they viewed the action to release the Americans as a "gesture of good will."